Waxing Antique Furniture - Step By Step

 As you continue to rub, your pad will have excess wax build up.
 You will feel the pad start to grip the surface, and it will no longer buff.
 Just turn the cloth over to a new clean side and continue buffing.
 You may use more than one pad depending on the size of the job Look for dull areas to buff out

 If you have a parquetry top table like on our example table, or a few distinct grains going in different directions, just follow each section of timber and their respective wood grains.

 Once you're done make sure the lid is put back on tightly on the wax.
 The paint bush can be cleaned in mineral turpentine, just make sure its dry before you use it next time.
 Any used rags can be put in the bin.
-Finally you can enjoy your beautiful furniture with its now wonderful lustre.
+Finally, you can enjoy your beautiful furniture with its now wonderful luster.

 How often should I wax my furniture?